Backyard Slip and Slide Accidents and Safety Tips

 - Always remove eyeglasses, shoes, and jewelry before using a water slide.

 - Slip and slides should not be used during inclement weather.
 Stop using the slide and secure the slide if the weather turns poor.

 - Sliding headfirst can be very dangerous.
 It is best to slide down a small incline in a seated position whenever possible.
-If sliding on your stomach, it is best to slide without running and always make sure the end of the slide is open and not near any other objects that could result in a crash.
+If sliding on your stomach, it is best to slide without running and always make sure the end of the slide is open and not near any other objects that could result in slip and slide accidents.

 Slip and Slides Can Result in Severe Injuries

-Broken bones, neck injuries, spinal cord injuries, paralysis, and brain injuries are common slip and slide injuries.
+Broken bones, neck injuries and paralysis, permanent spinal cord injury, and brain injuries are common slip and slide injuries.
 Parents must be very cautious when allowing their children to use slip and slides.
 If a homeowner is not careful, the homeowner could be held liable for damages resulting from a slip and slide injury.
 Inflatable slides also pose dangers for children and adults.
 Operators and property owners may be held liable for damages if they are negligent or reckless in the operation of these items.

 Contact Our Indianapolis Personal Injury Attorneys if You Have Questions

 We hope everyone has a safe and enjoyable summer.
 However, if you or your child is injured in a summer accident, contact our Indianapolis personal injury attorneys to discuss your legal rights regarding an injury claim.